ematsapola2/Entertainment---Project-One/README.md

 The dataset is used to show the type of movies/series people preferred to watch from.
 This dataset contains movies and tv shows, therefore, we are going to have a look at the type of media people preferred to watch based on the data.

+# NOTE
+I decided not to add the 'unknown' field under 'Original_title' which fall under the the media type 'tv show'. because there are no records of the name of the tv shows.
 ----------------------------------------------------------------------------------------------------------------------------------------

 # ABOUT THE DATA